Social Engineering: A Growing Cyber Threat

 Corporate culture is at the front lines of preventing these types of social engineering attacks.

-- According to T.C Doyle, Senior Content Director of Channel Brands at Penton Technology, 9 out of 10 cyber security breaches are a result of lack of education and training of people.
+- According to T.C Doyle, Senior Content Director of Channel Brands at Penton Technology, 9 out of 10 cyber security breaches are a result of a lack of education and training of people.

 - Employees are the first line of defense to prevent a social engineering scam from succeeding.